yusufsaka007/stierlitz/README.md

 # Contributing and Issue Reporting Guidelines

 Thank you for taking the time to contribute to our project!
-Whether you’re submitting a bug report, suggesting improvements, or contributing code, your help is higly appreciated.
+Whether you’re submitting a bug report, suggesting improvements, or contributing code, your help is highly appreciated.

 ---